Overview of Hilo Farmers Markets

 1990 Kinoole St

 Hosted by the Hilo-Hamakua-Kohala County Farm Bureaus the Kinoole Farmers Market started in 2007 and is known as “the other farmers market”.
-Boasting vendors such as Sweet Paradise for their home-made chocolate-almond granola, layered shortbreads, cake pops and cookies, the market also offers Tai Chi lessons, orange/purple sweet potatoes, exotic fruits, grass-fed meats and locally grown Chocolate treats.
+Boasting home-made treats such as, layered shortbreads, cake pops and cookies, the market also offers Tai Chi lessons, fresh vegetables, orange/purple sweet potatoes, exotic fruits, grass-fed meats and locally grown Chocolate treats.

 This market also has a drawing with nearly 100 chances to win products from one of its 23 vendors.
 With ‘buy fresh, buy local’ as its mantra, this mighty, farmers market knows its vendors and is proudly sanctioned, supported and endorsed by the Hawaii Farm Bureau Federation.
 It’s fun to visit this market and not just a trip to the grocery store, it’s a trip to the farm and community.